bekker/pandoc-mediawiki-ext/README.md

 # Pandoc Mediawiki Extension

-This is a Mediawiki Extension that translates other doc formats to mediawiki __on runtime__.
+This is a Mediawiki Extension that translates other doc formats to Mediawiki __on runtime__.
+The main purpose of this extension is **to use Markdown semantics on Mediawiki pages!**
-Pandoc must be installed to use this extension.
+`pandoc` must be installed and provided by `$PATH` env var to use this extension.

 ## Requirements
 - `pandoc` must be installed on the server.